You want smart political talk without the meltdowns?

 Stay up to date with the latest news and expert opinions as Donald Trump takes office.

-And we continue with Steve Ronnebeck.
+And we continue with Steve Ronabeck.

-He lost his twenty-one-year-old son Grant, who is working at a convenience store in Mesa, Arizona, and uh also Jessica Vaughn with the Policy Study Center for Immigration Studies, and Philip Holloway, founder of the Holloway Law Group, also he's based in Cobb County, former prosecutor, former police officer.
+He lost his 21-year-old son, Grant, who is working at a convenience store in Mesa, Arizona, and also Jessica Vaughan with the Policy Study Center for Immigration Studies and Philip Holloway, founder of the Holloway Law Group.

-You know, Steve, I I I said in the last segment, I said if this happened to me, I don't know how I recover, but it's happening, and it's happening again and again, and we just don't pay attention to it.
+You know, Steve, I said in the last segment: I said, if this happened to me, I don't know how I recover, but it's happening, and it's happening again and again.

-Oh, uh absolutely.
+Oh, absolutely.

-He's he's kept his word.
+He's kept his word.

-Well now we have a voice.
+Well, now we have a voice.

-They're preventable, they can be stopped.
+They can be stopped.

 Yeah.